-☐ Take attendance at the assembly area.
-Report any missing students to the principal/site

-□ Remain with students until the building has been inspected and it has been
+- □ Take attendance at the assembly area.
+Report any missing students to the principal/site administrator and emergency response personnel. - □ Remain with students until the building has been inspected and it has been determined safe to return to.

 Should any fire endanger the students or staff, it is important to act quickly and decisively to prevent injuries and contain the spread of the fire.
 All doors leading to the fire should be closed.
 Do not re-enter the area for belongings.
 If the area is full of smoke, students and employees should be instructed to crawl along the floor, close to walls, which will make breathing easier and provide direction.
 Before opening any door, place a hand an inch from the door near the top to see if it is hot.
 Be prepared to close the door quickly at the first sign of fire.
 All fires, regardless of their size, which are extinguished by school personnel, require a call to the Fire Department to indicate that the "fire is out".